Copper drops on dollar and inventories; nickel hits two-month low

 "The market will shift into surplus in the third quarter as Indonesian supply grows," he said.

-(Reporting by Eric Onstad Additional reporting by Mai Nguyen in Hanoi Editing by David Goodman)
+(Reporting by Eric Onstad Additional reporting by Mai Nguyen in Hanoi; Editing by David Goodman and David Evans)